Cell Ranger7.0 (latest), printed on 07/03/2022

 command-line tool is frequently updated and supported via

-[email protected], separately from Cell Ranger.
+[email protected], separate from Cell Ranger.

-Clonotyping grouping and the associated filtering are complex and heuristic.
+Clonotype grouping and the associated filtering are complex and heuristic.
 The concepts are described briefly here, and some link out to the enclone site for technical documentation.

-A. Clonotype grouping.
 This includes two key steps:

 Exact clonotypes are iteratively merged into clonotypes based on comparing each pair of exact subclonotypes to each other.
 They can be merged into a single clonotype based on two types of evidence: